UniOfLeicester/git-novice/_episodes/10-branching.md

 ~~~
 * ef25bc8 (HEAD -> new_branch) Added notes ruling out Jupiter as a destination.
-* 83f3f03 (origin/master, master) Discuss concerns about Mars' climate for Mummy
+* 83f3f03 (origin/main, main) Discuss concerns about Mars' climate for Mummy
 * 2e764a3 Add concerns about effects of Mars' moons on Wolfman
 * 0f787d0 Start notes on Mars as a base.
 ~~~
 {: .output}

-Note that this latest commit is on `new_branch`, but it hasn't affected `master`.
+Note that this latest commit is on `new_branch`, but it hasn't affected `main`.

-Let's use GitHub's Pull Request mechanism to merge these changes from `new_branch` into `master`.
+Let's use GitHub's Pull Request mechanism to merge these changes from `new_branch` into `main`.

 ~~~
 $ git push
 ~~~
-{: .bash}
+{: .language-bash}
 ~~~
 fatal: The current branch new_branch has no upstream branch.
 To push the current branch and set the remote as upstream, use